 - Zinc – This key mineral supports a healthy immune system, is an anti-inflammatory and is an effective remedy for the common cold.

 - Selenium – Is an essential trace mineral that is vital for a healthy immune system.
-It has been indicated in reducing viral replications and strengthening the immune system.

 - Oregano – Is used to treat respiratory tract disorders, gastrointestinal disorders and is high in antioxidants to help your body fight infection.
 Has also been suggested to have antibacterial and anti-inflammatory properties.

 - Thyme – Is part of a class of compounds that can destroy harmful organisms and has a strong antimicrobial effect.